-I went through at least 20 different popular CNC Router brands to come up with the best choices for each price category.
+I considered almost 20 different popular CNC Router brands to come up with the best choices for each price category.

 The most important factors I considered were accuracy, speed, software availability, ease of use, ease of assembly, warranty, customer support, the community around the product, and longevity.